Back in the Game

 I’m obviously pleased with the improvements in my times as it shows my overall health and fitness are heading in the right direction, although generally I’m not someone that gets chewed up and stressed about times.
 I remember Neil Banks once saying that a 10 minute mile is the same distance as a 6 minute mile, but seeing improvement, at whatever level you are at, gives you that little buzz and a sense of achievement.
 And, if you add to that what I’d been through in 2017, then I can’t deny that I was chuffed with my efforts.
 I set myself a few targets which I could work towards.
 The first on the list was a sub 27 minute parkrun which I achieved on Christmas Day.
 Next up, I wanted to complete a 10Km race before the end of 2018.

 After a bit searching I came across The Jolly Hog Jog 10k in Ripon at the end of December.
 I entered this together with my son Shane and my good friend John (he of the ‘TBH, they’ll take anyone’ quote).
 I then discovered that DD, Vicki Deritis and John Tollitt had also entered the race, which meant there would be a decent little squad of us heading down to Yorkshire.
 We met at Ripon Rugby club for registration, where Vicki asked me if I had read the course description of the race.
 She must have been looking at my footwear.
 “Aye, it’s on proper paths through a country park” I replied.
 She replied that wasn’t the description she’d read the night before.
-I then looked down and saw that pretty much everyone else was wearing trail shoes.
+I then looked down and saw that pretty much everyone else was wearing cross country trainers.
 I have trail shoes but they were back in Walkergate, where they were of no use whatsoever.
 It was too late to worry about that so I thought I may as well just crack on in my road shoes and see what happens.

 The start was a short walk away, and as we headed there JT was giving me the rundown from a fell/ trail runner’s perspective.
 I remember hearing stuff like “It looks like a great course, Kev.
 You go over about 7 bridges in the country park.”
 I don’t remember much else as I was too busy considering what the odds were of me managing to stay upright for the duration of the race.
 The start was a muddy field which reminded me of Temple Park XC.
 Once we got going it soon became apparent that this was no ordinary 10Km.
 Much of the race takes place in the Studley Royal Deer Park, which is right next door to Fountains Abbey, and all part of the UNESCO World Heritage site there.
 It certainly was in a beautiful setting and very picturesque, but those climbs in fields on stone laden tractor paths were not for me.
 Luckily I’d worn the correct footwear for the race.
 NOT!